actualbudget/import-ynab5/README.md

 ## TODO

-**Note**: it turns out that the data YNAB5 exports to is different than what I assumed.
-They have an API with a [get budget](https://api.youneedabudget.com/v1#/Budgets/getBudgetById) endpoint that returns what you see in example.json: a JSON structure that's nicely structured.
-But when you actually go and export your budget from the UI ("Export Budget" in the menu) you get a zip of two CSV files that is just a dump of your budget and all transactions.
+I built this first prototype assuming it would take the data dump given from the [get budget](https://api.youneedabudget.com/v1#/Budgets/getBudgetById) endpoint.
+Turns out when you "Export Budget" in the UI it gives you something completely different: a zip file of two CSV files.
+The data isn't nearly as detailed/structured.

-This is unfortunate, but I think you can reconstruct what is needed to import all your data.
-You will lose various things (like the default category a payee has, and lots of details like that) but you will have all your transactions and budget info.
+At first I thought we should work with the CSV files, as that's the most natural path users are going to go.
+But after thinking about it, the JSON dump is so much easier to work with (and more accurate), and it's not that hard to get users the dump.
+We need to build a simple site that can be hosted on github that authorizes with YNAB and downloads it (there's already a [starter kit](https://github.com/ynab/ynab-api-starter-kit)).

 I'm not exactly sure if credit card categories and goals effect anything.
 I've never understood how they deal with credit cards so there might be some stuff there to figure out.

 ## To run it

 Have Actual running locally and run `node index.js /path/to/data.json`.
-(See above, looks like we need to read CSV files...)